-- restrictions on such products, operations, manufacturers or manufacturing processes; - · restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning letters, untitled letters, Form 483s, import alerts, and/or inspection observations; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products; - fines, restitution or disgorgement of profits; - suspension or withdrawal of marketing or regulatory approvals; - suspension of any ongoing clinical trials; - refusal to permit the import or export of our products; - · product seizure; or - injunctions, consent decrees, and/or the imposition of civil or criminal penalties.
+- restrictions on such products, operations, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - warning letters, untitled letters, Form 483s, import alerts, and/or inspection observations; - withdrawal of the products from the market; - refusal to approve pending applications or supplements to approved applications that we submit; - recall of products;

+- fines, restitution or disgorgement of profits; - suspension or withdrawal of marketing or regulatory approvals; - suspension of any ongoing clinical trials; - refusal to permit the import or export of our products; - product seizure; or - injunctions, consent decrees, and/or the imposition of civil or criminal penalties.

 The FDA's policies may change, and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates, or negatively affect those products for which we may have already received regulatory approval, if any.
+There is added uncertainty in light of actions that may be taken by the current presidential administration or Congress with respect to the FDA.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may be subject to the various actions listed above, including losing any marketing approval that we may have obtained.